Yonash95/openx_internship_tasks/README.md

 # Little app for booking
 Program is based on internship task for test engineer.
 It is based on Restful-booker api (https://restful-booker.herokuapp.com/).
 Second branch (restful-booker-testing) is the original task.
+All you need for set up is python installed on your machine.

 # main.py
 Main file of program, it contains menu for navigation.